axharish04/Pushup_Counter/README.md

 # Define the README content
-readme_content = """# Push-up Counter using Mediapipe
+# Push-up Counter using Mediapipe

 This project is a push-up counter that utilizes the Mediapipe library for pose estimation.
 It allows users to count their push-ups using their webcam and displays the count in real-time along with a leaderboard.